mellow-hype/elasticsec/README.md

 ## Processing PCAPs

-### Installing Packetbeat
+### Install Packetbeat

-Packetbeat is the Beats plugin made specifically for packet capture data.
-Usually, it is run as a service and collects the packet captures in real time, but it can also be provided an input pcap file for reading.

-Packetbeat can be installed through package manager repositories if you've added their repos to your sources list or by downloading a file in the appropriate format for your OS.

-The following commands download and install the Packetbeat package for Debian-based systems on your local machine.
+Use the following commands to download and install the Packetbeat package for Debian-based systems:

 ```
 sudo apt-get install libpcap0.8